reema0814/Azure-Synapse-Analytics-Day/Overview.md

 ## Overview

-In this lab various features of Azure Synapse Analytics will be explored.
+In this lab, various features of Azure Synapse Analytics will be explored.
 Azure Synapse Analytics Studio is a single tool that every team member can use collaboratively.
 Synapse Studio will be the only tool used throughout this lab through data ingestion, cleaning, and transforming raw files to using Notebooks to train, register, and consume a Machine learning model.
-The lab will also provide hands-on-experience monitoring and prioritizing data related workloads.
+The lab will also provide hands-on experience monitoring and prioritizing data-related workloads.

-## Solution architecture
+## Solution Architecture

 ![Architecture diagram explained in the next paragraph.](media/archdiagram.png "Architecture Diagram")